BrainDrive Plugin Data Field Reference

 - Test the endpoint before publishing

-(datetime, system-managed)
+last_update_check (datetime, system-managed)

 - Purpose: Timestamp of the last update check